rgoshen/aws-lambda-serverless-architecture-bootcamp/README.md

 With Serverless, you write your code in the form of functions, just like you’d write a function in any programming language.
 And these functions then run in the cloud.
 So, you segregate your application logic in to small independent functions or microservices and upload them to the cloud provider.

-These functions are stateless and can be invoked in repsonse to different events.
+These functions are stateless and can be invoked in response to different events.
 These events could be file uploads, database updates, in-app activity, API calls, website clicks, or sensor outputs just like those from IoT devices and so on.

 These serverless functions often run in Docker-like containers and hence several instances of these functions can be run concurrently, like in a Docker swarm for example, thus making them highly highly scalable.